 Theo nguồn tin trên trang mạng của Đại sứ quán và Lãnh sự quán Hoa Kỳ tại Việt Nam.

-This is a daily update from the U.S. Embassy Hanoi and U.S. Consulate General Ho Chi Minh City to assist U.S. citizens in remaining informed during the evolving Coronavirus (COVID-19) situation in Vietnam.
+This is an update from the U.S. Embassy Hanoi and Consulate General Ho Chi Minh City to assist U.S. citizens in remaining informed during the evolving Coronavirus (COVID-19) situation in Vietnam.

 Daily COVID-19 Numbers: